kubesphere/notification-manager/docs/crds/receiver.md

 - `template` - The name of the template that generated notifications, more information see [template](../template.md).
 - `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
 - `tmplType` - The type of the message send to the WeChat, text or markdown, default type is text.
-- `toUser` - Users who will receiver the email.
+- `toUser` - The id of users who will receive the notifications.
-- `toPart` - The id of the party, all users in the party will receive notification.
+- `toPart` - The id of the party, all users in the party will receive notifications.
-- `toTag` - The id of the tag, all users who has this tag will receive notification.
+- `toTag` - The id of the tag, all users who have this tag will receive notifications.

 ## How to select config

-The `Receiver` define where to send notifications, and the [Config](config.md) define how to send notifications to receiver.
+The `Receiver` defines where to send notifications, and the [Config](config.md) define how to send notifications to receiver.
-A `Receiver` select a `Config` by `xxxConfigSelector`.
+A `Receiver` selects a `Config` by `xxxConfigSelector`.

 The relationship between receivers and configs can be demonstrated as below:

 ![Receivers & Configs](../images/receivers_configs.png)

-For a tenant receiver, it will use the config selector to select config if config selector set, else it will try to find a `default` config.
+For a tenant receiver, it will use the config selector to select config if config selector has been set, else it will try to find a `default` config.
 For a global receiver, it can only use default config.

 ## Notification filter